cs421sp22-homework/project-team-01-ai_for_fun/docs/model.md

 >
 >gdown https://drive.google.com/uc?id=11oY3Tv0kQtxK_JPgxrfesa99maVXHNxU -O scale_stats.npy

-vocoder_model.pth.tar is the tar package with all the vocoder models.
+vocoder_model.pkl is the package with all the vocoder models.

 config_vocoder.json contain the fune tuned hyperparetmers of the  vocoder models.